tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

     runResourceT $ SB.stdout $ headLineStream $ SB.readFile fp
 ```

-`printHeadLineStream` calls
+The function `printHeadLineStream` calls
 [SB.readFile](https://www.stackage.org/haddock/lts-8.22/streaming-bytestring-0.1.4.6/Data-ByteString-Streaming-Char8.html#v:readFile)
 which produces an effectful
 stream with the contents of the file.
 The file is created using the
 [MonadResource](https://www.stackage.org/haddock/lts-8.21/resourcet-1.1.9/Control-Monad-Trans-Resource.html#t:MonadResource)
-class to ensures the file is closed before
+class to ensure that the file is closed before
 [runResourceT](https://www.stackage.org/haddock/lts-8.21/resourcet-1.1.9/Control-Monad-Trans-Resource.html#v:runResourceT)
 completes.